Kiyoshika/json-parser/README.md

 ## Usage
 ### Updating Objects
 You can update objects by using any of the setters.
 The original data types do not need to match.

+NOTE: any heap-allocated objects will be free()'d prior to overwriting
 ```c
   char* json_string = "{ \"key\": \"value\" }";
   struct json_t* json = json_parse_from_string(json_string);